althonos/pytrimal/README.md

 ## 🗺️ Overview

-PytrimAl is a Python module that provides bindings to trimAl using [Cython](https://cython.org/).
-It directly interacts with the trimAl internals, which has the following advantages:
+PytrimAl is a Python module that provides bindings to [trimAl](http://trimal.cgenomics.org/) using [Cython](https://cython.org/).
+It implements a user-friendly, Pythonic interface to use one of the different trimming methods from trimAl and access results directly.
+It interacts with the trimAl internals, which has the following advantages:

 - **single dependency**: PytrimAl is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the